sib-swiss/NGS-introduction-training/docs/day1/server_login.md

     You can exit the shell with `exit`.

+    #### Restarting the container

-    After exiting, restarting including the made changes would be:
+    After exiting, you can restart the container.

     Find the container name: